rickmoonex/tidb.ts/README.md

-# tiJS
+# TiDB.ts

 ## **This project is still WIP**

 ## Description

-tiJS is a NodeJS library that can be used to communicate with ThingsDB's TCP socket.
+TiDB.ts is a NodeJS TypeScript library that can be used to communicate with ThingsDB's TCP socket.
 It gives a type-save way of data access and manipulation.

 ## Requirements